 I have always preferred to term myself as Victorian.
 Change does not come easy and even when it comes, I tackle it like I would strategize for battle.
 I plan from the buying to the tutorial, to the first use and even a backup plan for when it at all it backfires.
-My dear, I had never understood the difference between the android versions and worse still why I need an Instagram account, Facebook appeared and like a thief in the night, strode right into moments of our lives from our lives.
-Why then should I let another?
+My dear, I had never understood the difference between the android versions and worse still why I need an Instagram account.
+Facebook appeared and like a thief in the night, and strode right into moments of our lives.
+How again can I let another?

 Now, a week ago, I was sent a gift.
 My lovely sister saw it fit to get me an electric toothbrush.
 Haha, I do love it, I promise you.
 It is the best new asset I have after my book collection.
 But, ilikuja na masaibu yake.
 I will say over and over again, mimi ni mshamba.
 Worse still, I enjoy being a mshamba so much, I don’t want you bringing transformations.
 And if at all you have to, sweetheart, please let it be a portion at a time.
 Actually, niandikie notes, in point form and attach.
 Do another copy for revision if I ever misplace the first one.
 Expecting me to Google will be forcing a cow at the river to drink water; instead, I will wait until thirst pangs hit before I can dare sip let alone bend and drink.